Enriching Charlevoix culture through preservation, education and engaging experiences celebrating our history.

 A newsletter is published and mailed quarterly to keep the membership informed of programs and other activities of the Society.
 An eNewsletter is sent out monthly, or as needed, to notify membership of our events and programs.

-Proceeds from special fundraisers provide monies for the operations of the Society, including the Museum at Harsha House and Train Depot as well as personnel costs for staff.
+Proceeds from special fundraisers also provide monies for the operations of the Society, including the Museum at Harsha House and Train Depot as well as personnel costs for staff.

 - President: Denise Fate

 - Secretary: Kay Heise